 “In times long ago it is said, that we walk side by side with the dead” — Edgar Allen Poe

 St. Augustine Florida is America’s oldest and most haunted city.
-Its unique and often-turbulent history has spawned more than four hundred years’ worth of shadowy figures and orbs.
+Its unique and often-turbulent history has spawned more than four hundred years’ worth of shadowy figures.
 According to local legend, there are numerous ghosts and things that go bump in the night.

 After hearing these stories and being fascinated by the utter enthusiasm of the people that I had a chance to speak with, I decided to do a little ghost busting for myself and try to find out what was out there, if anything.
 I wanted to see if I could capture any of these “orbs” or “supernatural beings” that we had heard so much about with my digital camera or an electromagnetic field meter (or EFM) which electricians use to pick up electromagnetic signals in the air.
 We decided to begin our investigation at The St. Francis Inn Bed & Breakfast.

 The St. Francis is the oldest inn in St. Augustine.
 The Inn was built in 1791 and is now owned by Joe & Margaret Finnegan.
-This would be the starting point for my investigation, whereas, that was the inn that I was staying.
+This would be the starting point for my investigation, in that it was the inn that I was staying.

-According to Dave Lapham, author of Ghosts of St. Augustine and a former guest at the inn, shortly after he and his wife checked in, strange things began to happen.
+According to Dave Lapham, a former guest at the inn, shortly after he and his wife checked in, strange things began to happen.
 Another visitor at the Inn described seeing a young African American girl, dressed in white, floating down the hallway.
 Later, just before going to bed, she said she saw the girl again in her room.

 I had my own freaky little problem with the bathtub at the inn.
 Each time that I tried to fill the tub with water, the water temperature continually kept getting hotter and hotter regardless of how much cold water I attempted to add.
 This happened each time I tried to bathe.
 Nevertheless, all things being considered I am still skeptical.

 My next stop was The Casablanca Inn in St. Augustine.
 This Inn’s haunted heritage began to take its shape during the early 1930s when it was a boarding house.
-The Inn is still in business today as a popular Bed-and-Breakfast and home of the Tini Martini Bar.
+Now owned by Brenda and Tony Bushell, it is still in business today as a popular Bed-and-Breakfast.

 The story centers on a widow who ran the boarding house who would stand watch on the balcony, swinging a lantern back and forth to warn rumrunners when government revenuers were in town.
 The widow has long been dead, but anglers and shrimpers passing through the inlet say they often see the swinging lantern atop the Casablanca Inn.